GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 This technique allows us to take a complex value, such as an array or a variant, and compare it to a set of patterns.
 If the value fits a certain pattern, the matching process continues and we can extract specific values from that value.
-This is a powerful tool for making our code more readable and efficient, and in this section we'll be exploring the different ways that pattern matching can be used in daScript.
+This is a powerful tool for making our code more readable and efficient, and in this section we'll be exploring the different ways that pattern matching can be used in Daslang.

-In daScript pattern matching is implement via macros in the `daslib/match` module.
+In Daslang pattern matching is implement via macros in the `daslib/match` module.

 ^^^^^^^^^^^^^^^^^^^^
 Enumeration Matching
 ^^^^^^^^^^^^^^^^^^^^

-daScript supports pattern matching on enumerations, which allows you to match the value of an enumeration with specific patterns.
+Daslang supports pattern matching on enumerations, which allows you to match the value of an enumeration with specific patterns.
 You can use this feature to simplify your code by eliminating the need for multiple if-else statements or switch statements.
-To match enumerations in daScript, you use the match keyword followed by the enumeration value, and a series of if statements, each representing a pattern to match.
+To match enumerations in Daslang, you use the match keyword followed by the enumeration value, and a series of if statements, each representing a pattern to match.
 If a match is found, the corresponding code block is executed.

 Example::